Special Constable – FAQ’s & Entry Requirements

 Please be completely honest when answering these questions and do not be concerned if you find yourself answering ‘Yes’ to a lot of questions.
 This is quite normal and does not mean that you are unfit for the job.

-We currently have three intakes a year and everyone who meets the standard will be offered a place.
+We currently have multiple intakes a year and everyone who meets the standard will be offered a place.

 Yes, this is provided and does include boots.
 The main items of uniform provided are; body armour, handcuffs, baton, black wicking shirts, black trousers, white shirt, black tie, belt, torch, water bottle, fleece, waterproof coat, utility jacket and vest.